I. Match the words and their transcriptions. Two transcriptions are extra.

 Incorrect Answers: 0

 VI.
 Read the text and choose a headline for every paragraph.
-Two headlines are excess.
+Two headlines are extra.

 Correct Answers: 0